stanleyts/faircentroid/README.md

 # faircentroid
-Code and data for the paper "Towards Fairer Centroids in $k$-means Clustering" under review at AAAI-24 (Paper ID 11978).
+Code and data for the paper "Towards Fairer Centroids in $k$-means Clustering".

 ## File structure
 1. [data](data): contains datasets and generated data